 The process of integrating Workspace ONE Access with Horizon Cloud Service on Microsoft Azure with Single-Pod Broker or Horizon Cloud Service on IBM Cloud includes creating one or more virtual apps collections in the Workspace ONE Access console and syncing Horizon Cloud assignments to Workspace ONE Access using the Workspace ONE Access connector.
 You must also configure SAML authentication to enable trust between the Horizon Cloud tenant and Workspace ONE Access.

-This documentation is based on connector version 22.05.
-If you are using the 19.03.0.1 connector, see earlier versions of the documentation.
+This documentation is based on the latest version of the connector.

 Desktop and application pools are configured in the Horizon Cloud environment.
 You also set user and group entitlements in the Horizon Cloud tenant, not in the Workspace ONE Access service.
 You must sync these users and groups to the Workspace ONE Access service from Active Directory before integrating Workspace ONE Access with your Horizon Cloud tenant.